alekszejg/portfolio_website/README.md

 - ( IMPORTANT ) Before production ensure colors are as bright as intended on mobile systems and other computers, since changing my monitor contrast significantly changed how colors are shown

-- Homepage: adjust font sizes and tailwind style errors, including contact form
+- Homepage: improve contact form design, tweak existing styles

 - Homepage: more formal profile image needed